Options when your fixed term tenancy ends

 Your tenancy will usually end automatically if you leave by the last day of the fixed term.
 Some contracts say you have to give notice so check your agreement.

-Discuss the options with the other tenants named on your agreement.
+Discuss the options with the other joint tenants.

-It's usually more straightforward if everyone wants to leave or everyone wants to stay.
+It's usually more straightforward if everyone agrees to leave or stay.

-A joint tenancy won't end if any joint tenants stay past the end of the fixed term, unless a new agreement is in place.
-You could be liable for rent even if you leave.
+A joint tenancy will continue if at least one joint tenant stays past the end of the fixed term.
+Unless they sign a new agreement with the landlord, you could be responsible for rent even if you move out.

 Contact from your landlord

-Your landlord or agent may contact you during the tenancy to check if you intend to stay on when the fixed term ends.
+Your landlord or agent may contact you to check what you want to do when the fixed term ends.

 Your landlord may have a preferred option.
-But they:
+But they cannot:

 You can decide what's best for you by understanding the options before you respond.